cloudposse/terraform-aws-components/README.md

-See each component's README directory for usage.
+See each component's README for usage.